Interpretable Few-shot Learning with Online Attribute Selection: Experiments and Evaluation

 \subsection{Performance comparison}

+In this section, we evaluate the performance of our method from two different angles: 1) Accuracy 2) Decision alignment with human understanding.
+The results are compared with previously state-of-the-art FSL methods, including MatchingNet \cite{vinyals2016matching}, MAML \cite{finn2017model}, RelationNet \cite{sung2018learning} and ProtoNet \cite{Proto}.
+Arguably, these are seminal works in the area of FSL.

-As discussed previously, attributes act as bottleneck in our method to ensure decisions can be traced back to human-friendly attributes.
+\textbf{Accuracy:} As discussed previously, attributes act as bottleneck in our method to ensure decisions can be traced back to human-friendly attributes.
 We seek to maximize the accuracy but within the interpretability constraint mentioned above.
-For the above reason, it is not expected that the proposed method always outperforms black-box methods and we do not claim that an interpretable method should necessarily beat black-box models.
-Despite this, the proposed method achieved results that are competitive with the previously state-of-the-art FSL methods including MatchingNet \cite{vinyals2016matching}, MAML \cite{finn2017model}, RelationNet \cite{sung2018learning} and ProtoNet \cite{snell2017prototypical}.
-Arguably, these are seminal works in the area of FSL.
+For the above reason, the proposed method is not expected to always achieve a higher accuracy than the black-box methods that do not have any explainability constraints.
+Despite this, the accuracy of the proposed method is competitive with that of the black-box models.
 The results are presented in Tables \ref{tab_1} and \ref{tab_2}.
-To have a fair comparison, all the methods are implemented using the same backbone network.
+To have a fair comparison, all methods are implemented using the same backbone network.
 Note that we did not use unknown attributes in this experiment.
-Moreover, the L1 norm is not applied on the output of $g_{h}$ (i.e. $\eta = 0$).
+Furthermore, the L1 norm is not applied to the output of $g_{h}$ (i.e. $\eta = 0$).

+\textbf{Decision Alignment with Human Understanding:} While various techniques exist for explaining the decision of deep learning-based models, there is no standardized approach for quantitatively comparing the explainability of different models and how well they align with human understanding.
+Therefore, we designed and implemented an experiment to evaluate the consistency of the models decision with human interpretation.
+For each query sample, we extract its salient regions using Grad-CAM \cite{selvaraju2017grad} and ask non-expert individuals to use that information to classify images.
+Since our model can predict human-friendly attributes, we also provide this information for our own model.
+By evaluating the performance of the individuals in predicting the actual class using the provided model-specific information, we can measure and compare the degree of explainability of the models.